-POLCA will push our understanding of the physical processes in high-energy astrophysical sources.
+POLCA will push our understanding of the physical processes in high-energy astrophysical sources, e.g. the importance of the magnetic field structure.
 The project will add value to the data of ESA's cornerstone mission INTEGRAL by providing new tools and methods for the analysis and interpretation of the data.
-POLCA will also open up the access to space data to a wider community by making it easier to incorporate polarization data into their analyses.
+POLCA will also open up the access to space data to a wider community (e.g. Earth observations) by making it easier to incorporate polarization data into their analyses.

-The POLCA research and developments will result in a significant number of publications, new tools, enhanced data products, and model deliveries for calibration and interpretation of the data from highenergy missions, past, operating as well as future.
+The POLCA research and developments will result in a significant number of publications, new tools, enhanced data products, and model deliveries for calibration and interpretation of the data from high-energy missions, past, operating as well as future.